Yandex Salario Ingeniero de Software Backend | RUB 1.98M-RUB 7.64M+ | Levels.fyi

-La compensación de Ingeniero de Software Backend in Russia en Yandex va desde RUB 1.98M por year para G14 hasta RUB 7.64M por year para G18.
-El paquete de compensación year mediano in Russia totaliza RUB 3.62M.
+La compensación de Ingeniero de Software Backend in Russia en Yandex varía de RUB 1.98M por year para G14 a RUB 7.64M por year para G18.
+El paquete de compensación mediano year in Russia totaliza RUB 3.62M.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel